• Gluten-Free Recipes

 A pan of cranberry apple crisp with a plate of crisp with a fork on a plate.

-This is a beautifully juicy crisp and the topping is to die for!
+This gluten free apple cranberry crisp is beautifully juicy, crisp, and the topping is to die for!
 It's a lovely fall and wintry treat, perfect for a quick weeknight dessert but worthy of serving after a holiday meal as well.
-Here's why you'll love this recipe:
+It makes a stunning yet easy Thanksgiving dessert alongside a gluten free pumpkin olive oil cake or a maple pumpkin pie!

 • It's totally gluten-free.
 Many crisps call for a little flour added to the filling for thickening - I've used arrowroot here instead, which creates a nice squidgy texture without needing any gluten.